Special Education: Overview of Adult Education for Special Ed Teachers

 A directed path in special education comes at the graduate level.
 Many colleges offer evening and weekend courses since most educators are teaching and cannot attend day classes.
 Learn more about special education programs and opportunities for special education teachers.

 Special education teachers may continue their education with a master's degree in special education.
-These programs are available as Master of Education, Master of Science and Master of Arts degrees in on-campus, online and hybrid formats.
+These programs are available as Master of Education, Master of Science and Master of Arts degrees.
 Some programs help students get licensed as teachers, and accelerated study options are available.
 It's common for schools to offer areas of focus, such as autism, early childhood special education, deaf education, intellectual disabilities, visual impairment or gifted education.
 Completing a specialization can lead to an endorsement on the graduate's teaching license.
 In addition to doing coursework in education and the specialty area, students participate in field experiences.

 A master's program includes field experience, and a practicum or internship is also common.
 Though coursework will vary depending on the college and type of specialization you choose, common areas of study in a master's program include: